Dual Diagnosis Treatment in Lawrenceville, GA

 What Dual Diagnosis Treatment Looks Like at Purple

 Healing at Purple means rebuilding from the inside out.
-Our approach to dual diagnosis treatment is layered and holistic, combining clinical care with human connection and purpose-driven routines.
+Our approach to men’s dual diagnosis treatment is layered and holistic, combining clinical care with human connection and purpose-driven routines.

-Every man in our program has access to one-on-one therapy that dives deep into both addiction and mental health.
-For those with trauma histories, our trauma-informed care helps men process what they’ve been carrying for too long.
-We also integrate a life skills development program to equip men with the tools to manage stress, relationships, work, and everyday life in sobriety.
+Every man in our program has access to Personalized Care, one-on-one therapy that helps men set goals, work through personal roadblocks, and build the mental tools to move forward with both addiction and mental health.
+For those with trauma histories, Healing the Wounds addresses the deeper experiences driving substance use through trauma-informed approaches that help men process pain without retraumatizing.
+We also integrate Foundations for Living, a life skills development program that equips men with the tools to manage stress, relationships, work, and everyday life in recovery.

 Why Dual Diagnosis Needs Specialized Treatment